mienaikoe/ziyu/Lore/Plot.md

 the discovery of wireless communication -
   - Holragi's use of it to build a technologically superior military force.
   - Kip's discovery that Ziyu and its cousins can communicate wirelessly.
-  - Mel's cracking of amplitude modulation, and the subsequent political issues with Holragi
+  - Mel's kidnapping and interrogation from Fajro
-  - Lif's discovery of advanced modulation for targeted psychoacoustics.
+  - Lif's discovery of advanced modulation for

 ### Part 1 - Lif